mshajid/My-Odin-Project-Joruney/readme.md

 I'll update this readme file everyday, and How I surpassed my day with The Odin Project.
 So let's get started.

 ## My Odin Project Journey.
+---

+This section allows me to track my hours of dedication explicitly.
+**1 Pomodro** = 25 minutes.

 |  **Date**  | **Hours** | **Pomodros** |
 |:----------:|:---------:|:------------:|